 This position is responsible for producing a wide-range of College events from conception through to completion.
-Focused on donor-centric and official college events such as Convocation, Orientation, Impact CMC, Family Weekend, Commencement, Alumni and Reunion Weekends.
-The Assistant Director will be committed to the development of unique programs and activations designed to foster the College’s strategic engagement and philanthropic initiatives.
+Focused on advancement and donor-centric events such as the 75th anniversary and fundraising campaign.
+The Assistant Director will be committed to the development of unique programs and activations designed to support the College’s strategic engagement and philanthropic initiatives.

 Reporting to the Director of Events, works independently/collaboratively to perform the following essential duties and responsibilities:

-- Conceptualize and work in a collaborative manner with Development staff to plan events that promote the strategic engagement and philanthropic initiative of College Advancement and improve awareness of donor program such as Res Publica, 1946 Legacy Society, etc. Approximately 20%
+- Conceptualize and work in a collaborative manner with Development staff to plan events that support the strategic engagement and philanthropic imitative of College Advancement. - Approximately 20%

 - Conduct market research, gather information, research vendors, and negotiate a variety of contracts.
 Implement vendor performance metrics.

 - Analyze data and key statistics, monitor and report on ROI metrics for Advancement Events relating to philanthropic and engagement campaign goals.